James Egan successfully defends Kazakhstan Kagazy JSC

 Having heard expert evidence on Kazakhstani law (on Rehabilitation and Bankruptcy) and witness evidence from Harbour’s Chief Investment Officer and one of Harbour’s Senior Directors of Litigation Funding, Mrs Justice Moulder found in favour of KK JSC on all these issues in her 72-page judgment handed down on 5 May 2021.

-Rupert D’Cruz QC and James Egan were instructed by Marriott Harrison LLP, whose team was led by Tamar Halevy (Head of Dispute Resolution) and included Despina Devons and Mariya Uzunova.
+Rupert D’Cruz KC and James Egan were instructed by Marriott Harrison LLP, whose team was led by Tamar Halevy (Head of Dispute Resolution) and included Despina Devons and Mariya Uzunova.

 Please click here to view the full judgment.